2009 Winnenden shootings: Wendlingen shootout

 Kretschmer immediately left the car and ran towards the nearby industrial area, entering a Volkswagen car showroom through the main entrance.
 He threatened a salesperson and demanded a key for one of the vehicles.
 The salesperson escaped while Kretschmer was distracted.
-Kretschmer shot and killed another salesperson and a customer, firing 13 bullets into both people.
+Kretschmer shot and killed another salesperson and a customer, firing 13 bullets into the two people.
 As he reloaded, another salesperson and visitor fled through the rear exit.
-Kretschmer emerged at about 12:30 and shot at a passing car.
+Kretschmer emerged at about 12:30 p.m. and shot at a passing car.
 The driver escaped without injury.
 The police started to arrive and a shootout began.
 An officer fired eight shots at Kretschmer, hitting him once in each leg.

 Kretschmer returned to the car showroom, firing 12 shots from within the building at police from nearby Nürtingen, who were gradually surrounding the building.
 He left the rear of the building and ran across a yard to a neighbouring business complex, where he shot and injured two police officers in an unmarked police vehicle.

 According to police reports, at this point Kretschmer continued to shoot at random, shooting at nearby buildings and people, including an employee of a firm who was trying to lock the door.
 Witnesses described observing Kretschmer as he reloaded his pistol before shooting himself in the head.
-The final seconds of the shootout were captured with a cell phone video camera.
+The final seconds of the shootout were captured with a mobile phone video camera.

-According to forensic evidence, Kretschmer fired a total of 112 rounds.
+According to forensic evidence, Kretschmer fired a total of 112 rounds, 60 of which were fired at the school, and he had about 110 unused bullets on him when he died.